alirezanet/Gridify/docs/guide/README.md

 # Introduction

 Gridify is a dynamic LINQ library that simplifies the process of converting strings to LINQ queries.
 With exceptional performance and ease-of-use, Gridify makes it effortless to apply filtering, sorting, and pagination using text-based data.

+Gridify.Elasticsearch is an extension of Gridify, that provides an ability to generate Elasticsearch DSL queries.

 ## Features